dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2501.md

 Chapter 25  Layers and Boundaries

 Is this an architectural boundary?
 Do we need an API that separates MoveManagement from PlayerManagement?
-Well, let’s make this a bit more interesting and add micro-services.
+Well, let's make this a bit more interesting and add micro-services.

-Let’s assume that we’ve got a massive multiplayer version of Hunt the Wumpus.
-MoveManagement is handled locally within the player’s computer, but PlayerManagement is handled by a server.
+Let's assume that we've got a massive multiplayer version of Hunt the Wumpus.
+MoveManagement is handled locally within the player's computer, but PlayerManagement is handled by a server.
 PlayerManagement offers a micro-service API to all the connected MoveManagement components.

 The diagram in Figure 25.7 depicts this scenario in a somewhat abbreviated fashion.
 The Network elements are a bit more complex than depicted—but you can probably still get the idea.
 A full-fledged architectural boundary exists between MoveManagement and PlayerManagement in this case.